Liam-Stusser/ApocalypseRogue/README.md

 the enemies turn we check to see if he can move, if not we find the nearest wall and attack it, otherwise theres an error and we just tell the enemy to stand there.
 Which brings me to the turn system, once I got to adding multiple enemies I realized (after alot of debugging and trying different things) that the tutorials Tick() system was just not going to work.
 So my last about 3 days involved overhauling the turn system to have the enemies store an internal count so each individual enemy on the board can move, attack, or be confused by a wall, while still having the player be able to walk around and do his stuff.
 This essentially meant I had to refactor the
-TurnManager, GameManager, PlayerController, and EnemyOnject just loads of fun.
+TurnManager, GameManager, PlayerController, and EnemyObject just loads of fun.

 ---